Our fascination with wisdom dates back for thousands of years. Many people throughout history have pondered what it means to be wise.

 - ACL Practical Wisdom Scale, a self-report questionnaire

 - CAQ Wisdom Scale, observer-based

 - CPI Wisdom Scale, self-report tool

 One interesting note about perspective is that it’s not only available from the elderly.
-Some people, according to Hartman (2000) “attain higher levels of wisdom earlier in the life course than is traditionally recognized (the 40s).”
+Some people, according to Hartman (2000, p.
+101) “attain higher levels of wisdom earlier in the life course than is expected [the 40].”
 She called this precocious wisdom.